Baseball Batting Rules

 - Infield fly rule is called

-- The ball touches the batter
+- The ball touches the batter-runner while outside of the running lane

 - A fair ball touches the batter before a fielder